rosenpass/rosenpass-website/content/en/about.md

 **Rosenpass** is written in Rust.
 The rosenpass application should serve as a reference implementation; it should aide developers implementing and adapting the protocol to other systems by providing readable source code and ample comments.

 **Rosenpass** is a technology project.
-In the future, it can be adapted to other elements of modern internet security, preserving trust and safety in future sysnetworkstems.
+In the future, it can be adapted to other elements of modern internet security, preserving trust and safety in future networks.

 In short, **Rosenpass** will not just improve today's internet, it will help keeping it going in the future.